EngineeringSoftware/exli/README.md

 # ExLi
 Automatically extracting inline tests from unit tests.
-Executing these inline tests with [itest][itest-url]
+Executing these inline tests with [itest][itest-url].

 ## Introduction
 This repo contains the code and data for producing the experiments in [ExLi][paper-url].